Dortheys Hiyo Eluay International Airport: History

-Sentani Airport was a part of the large American facilities at Hollandia (now Jayapura), which was seized from the Japanese during World War II by an American amphibious task force Code named Operation Reckless on 22 April 1944.
+Sentani Airport was a part of the large American facilities at Hollandia, now named Jayapura, which was seized from the Japanese during World War II by an American amphibious task force code-named Operation Reckless on 22 April 1944.

-The area was occupied by the Japanese in April 1942, and by 10 October 1943, the Japanese had built a large complex with two runways: a western runway of 4,500 ft and a second southern runway was 6,200 ft x 340 ft.
+The area was occupied by the Japanese in April 1942, and by 10 October 1943, the Japanese had built a large complex with two runways: a western runway of 4,500 ft and a second southern runway of 6,200 ft x 340 ft.
 There were 24 larger bomber revetments to the west of the strip, and an additional 27 to the east of the field, connected by taxiways to the two runways.
 Anti-aircraft defenses included 4 light guns that were later upgraded.
 The airfields were badly cratered by American bomber raids.

 Once controlled by the Americans, the airfields were rebuilt, and it became a command and control base with large numbers of operational units flying combat missions with fighters and heavy bombers operating out of the area.
-The American facilities consisted of three large military airfields: Hollandia, Sentani and Cyclops Airfields.
+The American facilities consisted of three large military airfields: Hollandia, Sentani and Cyclops airfields.

-At the end of the war, Hollandia Airfield was abandoned, and until the early 2010s, it was reclaimed by natural overgrowth.
+At the end of the war, Hollandia Airfield was abandoned, and was reclaimed by natural overgrowth by the early 2010s.
 The latest aerial imagery of this area now shows a large housing development project underway on the site.
-Cyclops Airfield, which was a single runway facility to the northeast of Sentani Airfield and originally built by the Japanese, was also abandoned and is now part of the town of Sentani.
+Cyclops Airfield, which was a single-runway facility to the northeast of Sentani Airfield and originally built by the Japanese, was also abandoned and is now part of the town of Sentani.
 This field is notable because it functioned as MacArthur's HQ at Hollandia.

 Sentani Airfield is the only part of the complex still in use as an airfield today.
 It is used as the principal entry point into the Indonesian half of the island of Papua.

+International flights

+The first international flight was to Lae (via Wewak), which was served by De Kroonduif from 1961 to 1962.